mmiranda222/.statsuite/content/using-dlm/manage-permissions/manage-permissions.md

 - **Standard roles**
 - **Granular permissions**

-See more about standard roles and granular permissions in the #add-new-permission section.
+See more about standard roles and granular permissions in the [Add new permission](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-dlm/manage-permissions/manage-permissions/#add-a-new-permission) section.

 Clicking on "Cancel" at the footer of the window closes it.